ryanflorence/SlideShow/README.md

 Easily extendable, class-based, slideshow widget.
 Use any element, not just images.
 Comes with packaged transitions but is easy to extend and create your own transitions.
 The class is built to handle the _basics_ of a slideshow, extend it to implement your own navigation piece and custom transitions.

+You can use this class to create slideshows, galleries, tabs, news tickers ... a lot of things.

 Features:
 ---------